valhalla/valhalla-docs/api-reference.md

 There is an option to name your route request.
 You can do this by appending the following to your request `&id=`.
 The `id` is returned with the response so a user could match to the corresponding request.

 The Mapzen Turn-by-Turn service requires an API key.
-In a request, you must append your own API key to the URL, following `?api_key=`.
+In a request, you must append your own API key to the URL, following `api_key=`.
 See the [Mapzen developer overview](https://mapzen.com/documentation/overview/) for more on API keys and rate limits.

 ### Locations